How to earn money as a mystery shopper

 Payment is usually about minimum wage for the jobs themselves (not including travel.)
 Some jobs include the cost of purchases.

-A job last year included £5.00 to spend in any department of a local department store and £3.00 for a drink in the cafe.
+For example, a job I did last year included £5.00 to spend in any department of a local department store and £3.00 for a drink in the cafe.

-Other companies pay you a set fee and leave you to sort out your own tax and payment is usually by BACS.
+Other companies tend to pay you a set fee and leave you to sort out your own tax and payment is usually by BACS.
+This means you'll have to complete a tax return each year.

-Another useful distinction to understand is the difference between a shop audit where you have to check if a product or poster is present in a store and if goods are correctly priced and displayed.
+There are different types of jobs available, so it's useful to understand the difference between a shop audit where you have to check if a product or poster is present in a store and if goods are correctly priced and displayed.

 A recent job wanted an audio recording detailing my experience which I could do on my phone.
 Many mystery shopping companies seem to use Sassie software and once you are signed up to the Sassie system you are given login details for Presto maps which shows you jobs in any part of England.